Gravitational wave spectral synthesis: Gravitational wave spectra of stellar populations

 Of course the large population of these predicted binaries might be only possible in the \textsc{bpass} binary evolution algorithm and may not be robust, but even if LISA reveals this pathway does not exist it is important to be prepared for sources in the eventual LISA data that we have not yet predicted.

-We note that the intermittent empty bins in the NS--WD and WD--WD spectra are not physical in origin, but an artefact resulting from the \textsc{bpass} data set not containing any systems to populate those bins because of the finite resolution of the grid of initial system parameters.
+We note that the intermittent empty bins in the NS–WD and WD–WD spectra (panels E and F of Figures \ref{compact_types} and \ref{system_no}) are not physical in origin, but an artefact resulting from the \textsc{bpass} data set not containing any systems to populate those bins because of the finite resolution of the grid of initial system parameters.